newstar1993/EEG-data-analysis/README.md

 Measurements: Do 10 fold cross validation on patients level for 40 times.
 Obtain the average test accuracy.

-Final results on result.xlsx at this repository.
+Final results on results.xlsx at this repository.
+Major codes on main.py

+unable to upload the original data which is in mat file.
+The file in preprocessing is used to extract features from original data.